-SOC 696D (3) course guides doctoral students through the design and writing of a dissertation proposal.
+SOC 696D (3 units) guides doctoral students through the design and writing of a dissertation proposal.
 It offers practical experiences with proposal writing, obtaining IRB approval, conference presentations, and seeking funding.
 This course is offered every fall semester.
+Even though you may have taken the course in preparation for writing your MA paper, you may enroll in SOC 696D a second time (although you can only get course credit for it once).